 Etched glass window graphics are still decals, but they can give any glass window, door or interior divider wall the look of etched, or frosted, glass.
 Typically, this type of window vinyl is translucent and light in color.
 Your lettering, logo or panel is cut to fit your glass surface, providing more privacy in an elegant and branded way.

 A third type of window decal is a static cling decal, which can be either single- or double-sided.
-This material clings to a glass surface rather than adhering to it, which makes it easier to reposition it when you want.
-When you opt for a double-sided graphic, you can reinforce your branding to both passersby on the outside of your building and employees on the inside.
+This material clings to a glass surface rather than adhering to it, making it easier to reposition it when you want.
+When you opt for a double-sided graphic, you can reinforce your branding to both passersby outside your building and employees inside.

 - Your logo